jacebenson/jace.pro/content/post/2020-01-27-ok-orlando-sp-conversation-widget/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
 This didn't make the release notes but the <key>enter</key> key used to do nothing.
-If you wanted to add linebreaks to the comments to make a multi-line comment you had to customize the widget.
+If you wanted to add line breaks to the comments to make a multi-line comment you had to customize the widget.
 Now you don't have to.